PIA-Group/ScientISST-notebooks/MasterTable.md

 # Courses Repository
- This file provides an overview to the complete set of notebooks made available in this repository.
-These are independent an can be organized and selected independently as most suits the purpose of the course.
+ This Table provides an overview to the complete set of notebooks made available in this repository.
+ These are independent and can be selected independently and organized as most suits the purpose of the course.

  ## Program:
 ID | Name | Tags | Duration | Authors | Last update